Avoiding Bias

 Mentors can see the list of participating communities and their calls for project proposals.
 The participating communities will change as we approach the round's deadline to sign up new communities, so make sure to sign up for an email notification for the communities you are interested in mentoring for.
 Once your FOSS community is participating, mentors can submit an intern project proposal proposal on that community's CFP page.

-It's fine to for communities to have more projects than your community has intern funding for.
+It's fine for communities to have more projects than your community has intern funding for.
 That give applicants a choice of projects.
 Please note that if you propose a project, you should be committed to mentor that project.
 Communities that intend to accept 1-2 interns often list 3-5 projects.

 Only Outreachy mentors should propose internship projects.
 Outreachy does not accept projects proposed by an applicant.
 We do not allow mentors to submit a project with a particular applicant in mind.
 All project mentors should be willing to work with any applicant during the contribution phase.
 This allows all Outreachy applicants a fair chance at obtaining an internship based on their skills, rather than existing connections to a free software community.